dom0ng/pcileech-cardreader/README.md

 https://www.faceit.com/en/players/kemeryx

+Update : Account deleted by the platform for 'malicious activity'

 This is also detected by drvscan : https://github.com/ekknod/drvscan recently.
 Congratulations to Finland and all his innovative way of targetting rogue fpga.